Yeonjujung09/SQL-Portfolio/README.md

 Also, I removed the first row where customers are on a free trial as all customers start on a free trial.
 I assumed that any record where the `lead_plan_id` and `lead_start_date` values are missing is the "last" or latest record for that specific customer in 2020.

-Reviewing the query results, it seems there are three distinct scenarios for plan changes:
+Reviewing the query results, it seems there are three different scenarios for plan changes:
 - Basic monthly plan customers move freely to all states

 |plan_id|lead_plan_id|transition_count|